beet-software/dorm/docs/docs/engines/mysql.md

 `@ModelField` and polymorphic value.
 Apply the generated SQL with the MySQL tooling used by the application.

+For explicit, ordered migrations, add `dorm_migrations` and run a `MigrationRunner` with `MySqlMigrationAdapter`.
+The adapter records completed versions and translates the portable operations to MySQL SQL; it does not infer changes by comparing the generated schema with the live database.

 ## Configure credentials and database permissions

 The application creates the `MySQLConnection` and supplies its credentials.